mrsergei/RepData_PeerAssessment1/PA1_template.md

 ## 8 2012-11-30    NA   NA     NA 288
 ```

-For days that are missing measurement of the number of steps we will use the previous day values as the imputed value except for the day one where day 2 values will be used:
+For days that are missing measurement of the number of steps we will use the previous day values as the imputed value except for the day one where day two value will be used:

 ```r